chinalwb/slidetoconfirm/README.md

 - It is a component that requires user slide to confirm for some proceeding actions
 - Works on Android

+### What it looks like?
+- Various UI looking screenshots

 ### How is it implemented?
 - It extends the Android `RelativeLayout`
 - It adds necessary children at runtime